gaurav-pndy/emp-manage-system/README.md

 ### Features

-<h5>Frontend Framework:</h5> React for building an interactive and dynamic user interface.
+<strong>Frontend Framework:</strong> React for building an interactive and dynamic user interface.
 Build Tool: Vite for fast and efficient development and builds.
 Styling: Tailwind CSS for a utility-first, responsive, and customizable design system.
 CSS Processing: PostCSS for extending CSS capabilities and enabling advanced features.